allinbits/cosmos-cash/docs/Reference/README.md

 Reference Documentation will come in various forms:

-* [Architecture diagrams](./architecture) - this will be in SVG format so that it can be stored in GitHub and version controlled.
+* [Architecture diagrams](./architecture) - Diagrams must be in SVG format so that the diagrams can remain crisp and clear at any resolution or size, stored in GitHub, and version controlled.
-* [Module specifications and designs](./MODULES.md) - By convention in Cosmos SDK module documentation is stored with the module itself.
-However we propose that easiest way for a new user to find documentation is at the root docs folder.
-To accomodate this module documentation will follow existing convention, but it will be reference from this section.
+* [Module specifications and designs](./MODULES.md) - By convention, module documentation in the Cosmos SDK is stored with the module itself.
+However, we propose that the easiest way for a new user to find documentation is to store the documentation at the root `docs` folder.
+To accomodate this module, the documentation will follow the existing convention, but the content will be reference from this section.
-* **Code-level documentation** - this will be text that is with the code and auto-generated from the code
+* **Code-level documentation** - The text that is part of the code and is used to auto-generate the documentation from the code.
-* **API reference** - this includes REST and gRPC enpoints.
+* **API reference** - Including REST and gRPC endpoints.
-* [Glossary](,.GLOSSARY.md) - a dictionary of domain relevant terms.
-This can be used in conjunction with the [Cosmos Network Glossary](https://v1.cosmos.network/glossary).
+* [Glossary](,.GLOSSARY.md) - a dictionary of domain-relevant terms.
+This glossary can be used in conjunction with the [Cosmos Network Glossary](https://v1.cosmos.network/glossary).

 ## Reference